Xavokai/Hakai-KEYGEN/README.md

 These do not generate LIVE keys for any Hakai tool. they are pretty much useless unless u use them for your own AUTH setup.

+if u dont understand what this is some how

+it makes keys like  " HAKAI-XXXX-XXXX-XXXX " ofc if u fork it or just download the source or what have ya, you can just edit the output.

 ---
 ## Requirements.